fbpx

 10km or 6 miles walking

-Today is a relaxed day, slightly shorter than the previous one.
-The path will take you along streams through rustic, sleepy villages.
-This section includes many peaceful picnic spots and turns into a festival of colors in Spring with its variety of flowers along the trail.
+Today is a leisurely day, a bit shorter than the one before it.
+The path will lead you alongside streams through quaint, sleepy villages.
+This section features numerous serene picnic spots and transforms into a vibrant display of colors in spring, showcasing a variety of flowers along the trail.

-After leaving Rua, today again in just a short section, the path offers multiple aspects of the Galician countryside.
-You will walk through majestic eucalyptus forests, past cornfields, and charming stone bridges across refreshing streams.
-On Monte do Gozo aka the Mount of Joy, you will catch your first glimpse of the spires of the cathedral in Santiago.
-Pope John Paul II visited the Mount of Joy to lead the final mass in August 1989 of that year’s World Youth Day.
-Sculptures reside atop it including one that portrays on its base both John Paul’s visit and a Camino pilgrimage by Saint Francis of Assisi in A.D.
+After leaving Rua today, once again, in just a short stretch, the path reveals various facets of the Galician countryside.
+You will stroll through majestic eucalyptus forests, past cornfields, and charming stone bridges spanning refreshing streams.
+On Monte do Gozo, also known as the Mount of Joy, you will catch your first sight of the cathedral spires in Santiago.
+Pope John Paul II visited the Mount of Joy to lead the final mass during World Youth Day in August 1989.
+Sculptures adorn the top, including one that commemorates both John Paul’s visit and a Camino pilgrimage by Saint Francis of Assisi in A.D.
 1214.

 Day 13Lavacolla - Santiago de Compostela